 As we envisage Singapore as a digital village, what might its characteristics be?
 It is undergirded by three organising principles - problem-solving, ground-up participation and self-sustaining.
 In rural areas, villages are formed when people band together to combat environmental, economic and social threats.
 Similarly, in a digital village, people leverage collective intelligence to solve problems and improve the quality of their lives.
 Second, a digital village involves ground-up participation.
 With increasing connectedness of mobile networks, whoever has access to technology will be able to contribute to the digital village.
-Third, a digital village will be self-sustaining and self-correcting because people recognise that their well-being is inextricably tied to that of others and will practise self-regulation to protect group interests.
+Third, a digital village will be self-sustaining and self-correcting because people recognise that their well-being is inextricably tied to others' and will practise self-regulation to protect group interests.

-To explore the potentials of a digital village, the Arts, Culture and Media Research Cluster at the Institute of Policy Studies (IPS) is leading a new research project, guided by a simple question: Can Singapore be a digital village of 6.9 million and beyond?
+Led by the Arts, Culture and Media Research Cluster at the Institute of Policy Studies (IPS), this research project is guided by a simple question: Can Singapore be a digital village of 6.9 million and beyond?
 One possible application of the digital village concept is in the area of healthcare.
-Singapore has been identified as a "super-ageing" nation and the healthcare system will be increasingly stretched to meet the needs of the aged, sick and those in need of palliative care.
+Singapore has been identified as a "super-ageing" nation, and the healthcare system will be increasingly stretched to meet the needs of the aged, sick and those in need of palliative care.
 A digital village will connect different stakeholders such as recipients of care, formal and informal caregivers, voluntary and non-profit organisations, and medical institutions via an open technological platform.
-Through technology, the exchange of resources (such as the who, what, when and where of care provision) can be conducted in real time, without intermediation.
+Through technology, the exchange of resources (such as the "who, what, when and where" of care provision) can be conducted in real time, without intermediation.

-This project requires collaboration across different disciplines, and the multidisciplinary approach is illustrated by another project the cluster is involved in.
+This project requires collaboration across different disciplines and the multi-disciplinary approach is illustrated by a project the cluster is involved in.
 IPS is part of a team comprising the Department of Communications and New Media, and School of Computing Studies (National University of Singapore) and is developing an online platform for citizens to converge and discuss population issues.
-Collaboration with several government agencies that provide input to the project is ongoing.
+Collaboration with several government agencies which provide input to the project is ongoing.
 Besides creating a suitable virtual platform to facilitate discussion, the study will examine the effects of deliberation on people's attitudes towards population issues and ascertain ideal online conditions that yield optimum deliberation.

 Similarly, developing a digital village for healthcare requires the expertise and contributions of different sectors such as those listed in the figure below.
 Besides coming up with a platform which makes direct, real-time resource-sharing and problem-solving among citizens possible, the project seeks to put forth guidelines on developing infrastructural features that cultivate positive interaction norms and how best to encourage effective usage and leverage collective intelligence to proactively identify potential problems and solutions.
-It will also look into necessary legal frameworks that will safeguard participants from abuse and harassment.
+It will also look into necessary legal frameworks which will safeguard participants from abuse and harassment.

-In every society, a member's contribution depends on the stage of life one is at.
-Therefore, Singapore as a digital village will involve all citizens regardless of their backgrounds because the problem that underpins the formation of a digital village is one that matters to everyone.
+Although people's contribution depends on the stage of life they are at, Singapore as a digital village will involve all citizens regardless of their backgrounds because the problem that underpins the formation of a digital village is one that matters to everyone.